mayer79/permshap/README.md

 ## Overview

-This package crunches exact permutation SHAP values of any model with up to ten features.
+This package crunches exact permutation SHAP values of any model with up to 16 features.
 Multi-output regressions and models with case-weights are handled at no additional cost.

-Later, the project will be extended by approximate algorithms to include models with more features as well.
+Later, we will extend the project to more features and approximate algorithms.

 The typical workflow to explain any model `object`: